Program Locations, Getting Credit, Finances

 1. Review the Study Abroad Guide

-2. Attend an Information Session
+2. Attend an information session

-3. Browse our Programs
+3. Browse our programs

 Find announcements about deadlines, news and upcoming events on our website and follow us on Facebook to stay connected during the process.

 Advisers are available for walk-in appointments, which are brief meetings designed to answer quick questions.
-They are limited to a maximum of 10 minutes.
+They are limited to a maximum of ten minutes.
 Advisers meet with students on a walk-in basis according to the walk-in hours schedule.

 If you have a more in-depth question, or are ready to apply, please schedule a 30-minute appointment with one of the advisers.
 To schedule an appointment, please call (585) 275-7532 or stop by our office.

-Applying to Study Abroad is a two-step process:
+Applying to study abroad is a two-step process:

-- Complete an application for the specific program in which you hope to participate
+- Complete an application for the specific program in which you hope to participate.

-- Spring Programs: September 15
+- Spring programs: October 15

-There are many scholarships and loans designed specifically for Study Abroad.
+There are many scholarships and loans designed specifically for study abroad.
 We strongly encourage you to consider applying as some are merit-based and represent an academic honor.

 Processing a passport application can take six weeks or longer.
-U.S. citizens may apply for a passport at the nearest U.S. post office, county clerk, or city clerk office.
+US citizens may apply for a passport at the nearest US post office, county clerk, or city clerk office.
 If you already have a passport check your expiration date.
-Your passport needs to be valid for six months after your planned date of return to the U.S.
+Your passport needs to be valid for six months after your planned date of return to the US.